omerrbbulut/squat-form-analysis/README.md

 - MediaPipe
 - NumPy

-This project uses the nightly build of MediaPipe due to compatibility with recent NumPy versions.
+### Version Compatibility
+This project was tested on Google Colab in April 2025 with the following versions:

+- mediapipe-nightly==0.10.7.dev20240402
+- opencv-python-headless==4.9.0.80
+- numpy==1.26.4

+These versions ensure compatibility and stability in a notebook-based environment.

 ## Future Work
 - Back posture estimation